-1) Find the Good Reasons
+1. Find Your Good Reasons

 Some ideas for what a good reason can be:

-When it comes to motivation, attitude is everything.
-Different people may have completely opposite feelings towards the same task: some will hate it, others will love it.
+When it comes to increasing motivation, attitude is everything.
+Different people may have completely opposite feelings towards the same task: some will hate it, and others will love it.

 - How can I enjoy this task?

-If a certain approach doesn’t work for you, find another one, and keep trying until you find the one which will both keep you motivated and get you the desired results.
+If a certain approach doesn’t work for you, find another one, and keep trying until you find the one that will both keep you motivated and get you the desired results.

 Everything you may be working on can be easily split into smaller parts and stages.
-For most goals, it is quite natural to split the process of accomplishing them into smaller tasks and milestones.
+For most big or long-term goals, it is quite natural to split the process of accomplishing them into smaller tasks and milestones.
 There are a few reasons behind doing this, and one of them is tracking your progress.

 We track our progress automatically with most activities, but to stay motivated, you need to recognize your progress, not merely track it.
 Tracking is merely taking note of having reached a certain stage in your process.
-Recognizing is taking time to look at a bigger picture and realize where exactly you are, and how much more you have left to do.
+Recognizing is taking time to look at the bigger picture and realize where exactly you are and how much more you have left to do.

 For example, if you’re going to read a book, always start by going through the contents table.
 Getting familiar with chapter titles and memorizing their total number will make it easier for you to recognize your progress as you read.
 Confirming how many pages your book has before starting it is also a good idea.

 For many scenarios though, the task is so vast that such an approach will drain all the motivation out of you long before you have a chance to reach your goal.
 That’s why it is important to always take small steps and recognize the positive progress made.
 This is how to keep yourself motivated in the long-term.

-5) Reward Yourself
+5. Reward Yourself

 For some tasks, just taking a break and relaxing for a few minutes will do.
 For others, you may want to get a fresh cup of coffee and even treat yourself to dessert.

-Pick one of the advices and apply it to your situation.
-If it doesn’t work, or if you simply want to get even more motivation, try another advice right way.
-Mix different approaches and match them to your task for best results.
+Pick one of the techniques, and apply it to your situation.
+If it doesn’t work, or if you simply want to get more motivated, try another technique right away.
+Mix different approaches, and match them to your task for the best results.